 - 8.7.
-Hazelbury Bryan Methodist Church in Partway can accommodate about 90 people and has provisions for funerals and weddings.
-The Church holds a number of regular hall-based activities such as weekly toddler groups, youth clubs for varying ages and coffee mornings.
-Having only a small car park the demand for parking, like the village hall, causes some problems. - 8.8.
+The former Methodist Church in Partway is not currently in use, and its future is uncertain.
+Having only a small car park the demand for parking, like the village hall, has previously caused some problems.
+The Parish Council would encourage the landowner to work with the local community to investigate potential solutions for the re-use of this valued asset. - 8.8.
 The Cemetery is located between Wonston and Droop, and is managed by the Parish Council.
-Since opening in 1947 it has been home to just over 370 burials, averaging around 3 4 burial plots used per year in recent decades.
-There are currently about 48 plots available in addition to those already reserved, providing enough space for (hopefully) another 10 years at least.
-However, towards the end of the plan period an extension to the Cemetery is likely to be needed. - 8.9.
-The Village Hall in Partway provides the primary meeting place for local people and is well utilised by village clubs, societies and representatives, particularly in the evenings.
-Daytime uses include a number of regular bookings, including the doctor's surgery.
-At weekends it is often hired by individuals for children's parties and other one-off events.
-From observations many of the hall-based activities appear to generate a need for around 12 15 cars (and on occasion a much higher number).
-The hall has capacity to absorb a modest increase in the local population, the main issue being related parking congestion on the local road. - 8.10.
+Since opening in 1947 it has been used for just over 400 burials and the interment of ashes, with an annual take-up of around 5 burial plots or interments in recent years, with the latter becoming more common.
+There are currently about 50 burial plots and space for 100 interments, providing enough space for the Plan period.
+There are funds earmarked for a small extension to the Cemetery, which is likely to be needed in the future, but at the current time the landowner of the adjoining field has not indicated that they would be willing to sell the land for this purpose.

+- 8.10.
 The Pavilion building on Alec's Field has a kitchen and function room in addition to changing facilities and toilets, with capacity for around 30 people. - 8.11.
 The Antelope Public House in the gap between Partway and Pidney has a largely local customer base (estimated at about 70% from the parish).
 There is plenty of capacity to cater for increased numbers.
-Safe walking routes to the pub (as there is a lack of pavements) would be welcomed to encourage more people to walk to the pub. - 8.12.
-Fellini's Restaurant opened in 2017 and accommodates around 40 covers as well as providing a takeaway service for its Pizzas.
-Employing four staff, all local, the management sees almost all their current trade from within the Village and has yet to assess the likely level of ongoing business and thus future requirements.
-Having local places to eat was highlighted as highly desirable in the earlier consultations, and as such this addition to the Village is most welcome.
+Safe walking routes to the pub (as there is a lack of pavements) would be welcomed to encourage more people to walk to the pub.